kristinemlarson/gnssrefl/docs/pages/gnssir.md

 The json file of instructions will be put in $REFL_CODE/input/p101.json.
 You should look at it to get an idea of the kinds of inputs the code uses.
-The default azimuths can be changed, but this needs to be done by hand.
+The default azimuths can be changed.
 Some parameters can be set via the command line, as in:

 <CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10</CODE>

 This changes elevation angles to 5-10 degrees.
 The default is to only use GPS frequencies, specifically L1, L2C, and L5.
-If you want all GNSS frequencies:
+If you want all GNSS frequencies (GPS, Glonass, Galileo, Beidou):

 <CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -allfreq True</CODE>